All Abilities Advisory Committee

-The Committee meets six times per year and advises Council on the Accessible and Inclusive Surf Coast Shire Strategic Plan 2014-24, as well as other relevant Council projects, policies, and plans.
+The Committee meets four times per year and advises Council on the Accessible and Inclusive Surf Coast Shire Strategic Plan 2014-24, as well as other relevant Council projects, policies, and plans.

 The Committee is guided by a Terms of Reference, with meetings chaired by a community chairperson and run to a structured format.